dixonge/gtd-hugo/content/posts/2018-09-05-the-antidote-happiness-for-people-who-cant-stand-positive-thinking.md

   - books

 ---
-**The Antidote &#8211; Synopsis**
+**The Antidote - Synopsis**

 _A negative path to happiness_

-Pursuing happiness often makes us miserable &#8211; negative things which we attempt to eliminate cause us to feel/experience those very things
+Pursuing happiness often makes us miserable - negative things which we attempt to eliminate cause us to feel/experience those very things

-  * Buddhism &#8211; grasping at what we like and pushing away what we don&#8217;t like &#8211; both constitute attachment
+  * Buddhism - grasping at what we like and pushing away what we don't like - both constitute attachment
-  * Stop trying to fix &#8211; give up control &#8211; stop the _pursuit_ of happiness
+  * Stop trying to fix - give up control - stop the _pursuit_ of happiness
-  * Meditation &#8211; stop running &#8211; observe thoughts/emotions/desires/aversions &#8211; don&#8217;t flee or try to fix or cling to them.
+  * Meditation - stop running - observe thoughts/emotions/desires/aversions - don't flee or try to fix or cling to them.
 Non-attachment.
 LET THE CLAMOUR BE.
   * This is the first big step towards non-attachment: learning to view passing thoughts and feelings as if one were a spectator, not a participant.
   * It is illuminating to note, here, how the daily rituals and working routines of prolific authors and artists – people who really do get a lot done – very rarely include techniques for ‘getting motivated’ or ‘feeling inspired’.
 Quite the opposite: they tend to emphasize the mechanics of the working process, focusing not on generating the right mood, but on accomplishing certain physical actions, regardless of mood.

 _Enjoy uncertainty_

-  * Goals &#8211; Goals/planning is a result of how uncomfortable we are made by feelings of uncertainty.
+  * Goals - Goals/planning is a result of how uncomfortable we are made by feelings of uncertainty.
   * Uncertainty is where things happen.

 _Embrace insecurity_

-  * Safety &#8211; ‘Things are not permanent, they don’t last, there is no final security,’ she says.
-What makes us miserable is not this truth, but our efforts to escape it. &#8211; Pema Chödrön
+  * Safety - ‘Things are not permanent, they don’t last, there is no final security,’ she says.
+What makes us miserable is not this truth, but our efforts to escape it. - Pema Chödrön

 (my thoughts/summary)